 Inc.'s, Corp's, LLC's, and PA's, are the most popular types of corporations in America.
 This is because there are substantive liability protections as well as tax advantages to being "incorporated" which is entirely another conversation you should have with your attorney or financial advisor

-If a registered agent fails to perform their function, it can have dire consequences for the business entity it represents.
+If a Registered Agent fails to perform their function, it can have dire consequences

 Wage Garnishments Are Among the Most Popular Documents Served to Registered Agents

-Almost every state requires a corporation, Inc or an LLC to have a registered agent (sometimes called a resident agent, statutory agent, or agent for service of process).
-The registered agent address is the address that will be used by attorneys for service of process.
-The registered agent address must be a physical, in-state street address; generally, P.O.
+The states that requires a corporation, Inc or an LLC to have a Registered Agent (sometimes called a resident agent, statutory agent, or agent for service of process) are listed publicly and can easily be identified.
+The Registered Agent address is the address that will be used by attorneys for service of process.
+The Registered Agent address must be a physical, in-state street address; generally, P.O.
 Boxes are not acceptable.

 What Are the benefits of serving process upon a Registered Agent?

 A Registered Agent helps ensure your legal documents are received and responded to promptly.
 By being available all day on all workdays, your Registered Agent will not miss any critical mail deliveries.
 That gives you peace of mind because you will know important paperwork will not slip through the cracks.
 Having a Registered Agent provides some privacy to business owners.
 A Registered Agent name and address are public information.
 Rather use a business physical address going on the public record with the state, the Registered Agent information will appear there instead.

 A Registered Agent will make sure it's clients, i.e. the corporate entity you are serving, are informed about any paperwork received which needs immediate attention.
 Timely notification helps corporate entities avoid missing filing deadlines that could result judgments.
 We serve Registered Agents quickly and keep your case moving along.
 Without delay, every day, we activate service of process services and serve process as fast as reasonably possible.